Natural Allergy Relief Remedies

 I turned to researching natural allergy remedies and have had results I never thought possible.
 After just a couple years of natural supplements, my allergies are essentially gone.
 I have not had to take anything yet this season as I hear colleagues and friends lament how horrible this allergy season is.

-Note: This is intended for seasonal environmental allergies from trees, flowers, and grass.
-This is not for food, medicine, animal, or other allergies.
+Note: This is intended for minor seasonal environmental allergies from trees, flowers, and grass.
+This is not for food, medicine, animal, or other allergies or those that cause dangerous physical reactions.
 I am highly allergic to cats and still need to take prescription medications to prevent a reaction.
 If you have such allergies, do not change your medicines without speaking to a doctor.

 Butterbur is an herb most commonly used to treat migraines and hay fever.
 Its use can be traced all the way back to the Middle Ages to fight the plague.